-If Always On Mode is enabled see section 2.7.1 for instructions for of turning off the ToxiPro reset the MAX, STEL and TWA calculations.
-Press and hold the MODE button until the instrument chirps three times and "on" is displayed.
+If Always On Mode is enabled see section 2.8.1 for instructions for turning off the ToxiPro.

-2.7 Always On Mode
+2.8 Always On Mode

 The ToxiPro may be configured so that it may not be turned off with the MODE button.
-In Always On Mode, the MODE button is used to
+In Always